 General curator: Gonzalo Villar

-Note: The translation into English of Pedro Mairal's poem, "Consumidor final", originally in Spanish, was made by Juan Hein with the permission and approval of the author.
-The title "final consumer" refers first to a tax-status in the Argentinian tributary system.
+Note: The translation into English of Pedro Mairal's poem, "Consumidor final" (Final consumer), originally in Spanish, was made by Juan Hein with the permission and approval of the author.
+The title "final consumer" refers to a tax-status in the Argentinian tributary system.